 Category: Welfare

-Welfare of turkeys during live haul
+Improving the welfare of turkeys during live haul

 Once the market weight is achieved in turkeys, they are herded, loaded and transported to slaughter plants for stunning and processing, but these events of known as “live haul” can pose risks to animal welfare throughout the process.